TimesSquare Capital Management LLC Sells 329,250 Shares of BJ’s Wholesale Club Holdings, Inc. (NYSE:BJ)

 BJ’s Wholesale Club (NYSE:BJ) last announced its earnings results on Wednesday, May 19th.
 The company reported $0.72 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.57 by $0.15.
 BJ’s Wholesale Club had a return on equity of 161.94% and a net margin of 2.62%.
 The firm had revenue of $3.78 billion for the quarter, compared to the consensus estimate of $3.59 billion.
 During the same period in the previous year, the business earned $0.69 EPS.
 The firm’s revenue for the quarter was up 1.7% on a year-over-year basis.
 Sell-side analysts predict that BJ’s Wholesale Club Holdings, Inc. will post 2.61 EPS for the current year.

 A number of equities research analysts recently issued reports on the company.
+MKM Partners decreased their price target on BJ’s Wholesale Club from $41.00 to $39.00 in a research note on Tuesday, March 16th.
 JPMorgan Chase & Co. raised BJ’s Wholesale Club from a “neutral” rating to an “overweight” rating and raised their price target for the stock from $40.00 to $51.00 in a research note on Thursday, May 13th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price target on BJ’s Wholesale Club from $44.00 to $50.00 and gave the stock a “neutral” rating in a research note on Friday, May 21st.
-Robert W. Baird raised their price objective on BJ’s Wholesale Club from $47.00 to $54.00 and gave the stock an “outperform” rating in a report on Friday, May 21st.
-Zacks Investment Research upgraded BJ’s Wholesale Club from a “sell” rating to a “hold” rating and set a $51.00 price objective on the stock in a report on Monday, May 17th.
-Finally, DA Davidson reduced their price objective on BJ’s Wholesale Club from $55.00 to $50.00 and set a “buy” rating on the stock in a report on Friday, March 5th.
-They noted that the move was a valuation call.
+Loop Capital raised their price objective on BJ’s Wholesale Club from $50.00 to $55.00 and gave the stock a “buy” rating in a report on Friday, May 21st.
+Citigroup raised their price objective on BJ’s Wholesale Club from $44.00 to $50.00 and gave the stock a “neutral” rating in a report on Friday, May 21st.
+Finally, Zacks Investment Research upgraded BJ’s Wholesale Club from a “sell” rating to a “hold” rating and set a $51.00 price objective on the stock in a report on Monday, May 17th.
 Eight research analysts have rated the stock with a hold rating, nine have assigned a buy rating and one has assigned a strong buy rating to the company.
 The company has a consensus rating of “Buy” and a consensus target price of $49.75.

 BJ’s Wholesale Club Profile